Forks

 - Click on the

-button on the top right and follow the instructions.
+Forkbutton on the top right and follow the instructions.
+Make sure the ‘Copy the main branch only’ option is not selected.
 When this is process is done, you will be directed to your copy of the repository on GitHub. - Click the green

 git clone git@github.com:<user-name>/intermediate-git-test-repo.git